levelup-enterprises/php-framework/README.md

 All view content is stored here.

-\*All valid routes are established in this folder (EXCEPT for components & pages).
+\*All valid routes are established in this folder (EXCEPT for your components directory).

 - Components
   Main site components are stored here.